-Discussion with the senior care assistant, inspection of accident and incidents notifications, care records and complaints records confirmed that if there were any suspected, alleged or actual incidents of abuse.
+Discussion with the staff, inspection of accident and incidents notifications, care records and complaints records confirmed that if there were any suspected, alleged or actual incidents of abuse.
 These would be fully and promptly referred to the relevant persons and agencies for investigation in accordance with procedures and legislation.

-The senior care assistant confirmed there were risk management procedures in place relating to the safety of individual residents.
+Staff confirmed there were risk management procedures in place relating to the safety of individual residents.
 Discussion with the senior care assistant identified that the home did not accommodate any individuals whose assessed needs could not be met.